Apply as a partner or spouse

 In the UK - apply online

-You can get help completing the online form if you don’t feel confident using a computer or don’t have access to one.
+You can get help completing the online form if you do not feel confident using a computer or do not have access to one.

 In the UK - apply by post or in person